How the Future of Work May Impact Our Well-Being

 We’ve been thinking about three areas in particular.
 First, we’ve been exploring how the nature and structure of work detract or contribute to our well-being.
 How, for example, do erratic schedules affect diet and sleep?
 The evidence is pretty clear that they both suffer.
 Long days, back-to-back shifts, and unpredictable work hours also make parenting harder and high-quality child care nearly impossible to secure.
 Financial instability creates chronic stress, which has a destabilizing effect on health.
 Not only do vacillating incomes make it difficult to afford a doctor, but the chronic financial worries have a cumulative effect on the body.

-Second, our Future of Work grantees have identified numerous examples where discrimination and bias, both intentional and unintentional, go unchecked in the gig economy, and traditional worker protections are absent, deepening vulnerabilities.
+Second, our grantees have identified numerous examples where discrimination and bias, both intentional and unintentional, go unchecked in the gig economy, and traditional worker protections are absent, deepening vulnerabilities.

-Takarah, for example, cleans homes in New York City through an app called Handy.
-Handy’s policy protects their cleaners against “no-show” clients by paying them a kill fee so long as they remain within 500 feet of the no-show client’s home for at least 30 minutes after the scheduled start time.
+Takarah, for example, cleans homes in New York City by finding gigs on an app.
+The app company’s policy protects their cleaners against “no-show” clients by paying them a kill fee so long as they remain within 500 feet of the no-show client’s home for at least 30 minutes after the scheduled start time.
 The app tracks their location.
 But for some women like Takarah, waiting can get uncomfortable, particularly when she is working in wealthy, predominantly white neighborhoods like the Upper East Side.

 Finally, and on a more basic level, health insurance is increasingly the responsibility of the employee to secure, particularly in low-wage work and the gig economy.
 Policies such as the Affordable Care Act have taken steps to address this by allowing individuals to buy affordable health care on their own.
 Other innovations such as portable benefits uncouple health care from an employer.
 The construction industry, for example, allows workers to take their health care with them when switching jobs within the industry.
 In other fields, customer surcharges help pay benefits.
 Alia, a mobile platform created by Fair Care Labs, the innovation arm of the National Domestic Workers Alliance, collects money from clients to fund benefits for house cleaners such as sick leave, disability, and life insurance.